It was very affecting and I loved it.

 However, we have had the great honour of so far giving five concerts at the prestigious concert venue of St John’s Smith Square to perform major choral works with orchestra and professional soloists.
 These concerts have proved extremely popular and we manage to fill the venue, which seats over 700.

-Our fifth concert at St John’s Smith Square was on 11 April, performing the Mozart Mass in C Minor.
-We have also performed twice at the Guards’ Chapel, Wellington Barracks.
+Our fifth concert at St John’s Smith Square was on 11 April 2017, performing the Mozart Mass in C Minor.
+We have also performed twice at the Guards’ Chapel, Wellington Barracks and have given a concert as part of the Brandenburg London Choral Festival.

 Where practicable our concerts have free admission.
 Instead of charging entry we have collections at the end of our performances – an important aspect of our ethos.